daniel-furman/sft-demos/README.md

 * Collect small but high-quality datasets in the form of "prompt" and "ideal responses".
 * Do language modeling on this data, nothing changes algorithmically from pretraining.
 * After training we get an SFT model which can be deployed as assistants (and it works to some extent).
-* The scripts herein perform full parameter sft (updates each weight in the network)
+* The scripts herein perform full-parameter sft (updates each weight in the network) as opposed to parameter efficient finetuning, such as QLoRA.

 ![training_pipeline](assets/assistant_training_pipeline.png)